ethereumdegen/artblock-store-web/README.md

 ### TODO

-    -click on your address in upper right corner should take you to your profile
+    - Need to build the  orderPacket server and deploy it at https://api.onsecondary.com so I can make post requests to it like starflask API

     - front page should have tiles for each project (artblocks to start)

-    - need a custom json config for tiles
+    - need a custom json config for tiles [asset names and stuff ]

     --add the search back later

- -set up proxy in nginx , port 3000 for api (api.buythefloor.com) using HTTPs certs

 -run server with pm2